 Basic foot care is essential for prevention of future foot problems including conditions like athlete’s foot, fungal nail infections, cracked skin, sores on the feet, and infections that if left untreated can lead to amputation.
 All of these conditions can be avoided or controlled by having your feet examined by a podiatrist who can identify problems before it is too late, and get you on the right path to a foot healthy life.

 Diabetics should see a podiatrist for evaluation as soon as possible after diagnosis.
 When you visit a podiatrist you are given a comprehensive foot exam that only a podiatrist can provide.
 Your visit will include discussion of your history of the condition, your medical management of your condition, as well as foot and leg related problems you may or may not have.

-The third portion evaluates the sensation or our ability to feel when touched.
+- The third portion evaluates the sensation or our ability to feel when touched.
 High blood sugars in diabetics if left untreated can lead to damage to the nerves, changing nerves ability to feel and in some cause chronic pain.
+This is called neuropathy.
 Your podiatrist will test your ability to feel normal stimulation of the fee with specialized instruments.
 Tendon reflexes are often evaluated as well.
 In an uncontrolled diabetic patient skin sensation can be diminished and in some extreme cases absent.

 What Can a Podiatrist Do For You?